 I've learned a few tips and tricks though that will help you get out the door on time without losing your mind on a snow day, even if you have little kids.

-5 Snow Day Tricks to Get Out the Door on Time
+5 Snow Day Tips to Get Out the Door on Time

-1. I mentioned it before but I'll highlight it this time.
+1. I mentioned it before but I'll highlight it this time because it can be filed under snow day tips.
 Have a specific place for your winter gear so you aren't searching high and low for the missing glove or boot.
 It's all right there in one place.
 It is an amazing feeling to not have to run frantically through the house trying to find matches.
 I even keep their gloves and hats in their backpacks so if it happens to snow during the school day, they are prepared.

 2. Pack lunches and snacks the night before.
 While during sunny days this doesn't seem like it takes a long time, it takes more time than you think it does.
 Pack it all the night before and you'll have one less thing to worry about in the morning.